philanc/ple/README.md

 The major limitations the brave tester should consider are:
 - no undo/redo (yet)
 - no UTF8 support.
 PLE displays 1-byte characters, and only the printable characters (code 32-126 and 160-255).
 Others characters are displayed as a centered dot (code 183).
 - no word- or sentence- or paragraph-based movement.
 - the search and replace functions do not work with special characters, new lines and regular expressions - plain text in a line, case sensitive only.
 - no provision for automatic backup files.
-- no automatic redimensioning of windows for X terminals (no SIGWINCH handling)
+- no automatic redimensioning of windows for X terminals (no SIGWINCH handling - but the redisplay function (^L) ) can be invoke to refresh the screen to the new size)
-- the status line (at the top of screen, in red) is pretty cryptic :-)  It is mostly used as a debugging aid at the moment.
 - no syntax coloring.
 - no clean API yet for extension modules ("modes" a la emacs, syntax coloring, etc.)
 - probably many others things that you would expect from a text editor!